JamesMoulang/electron-steam-notes/README.md

 It's important for the Steamworks SDK version to match the prebuilt Greenworks verison.
 We need version 1.50

-You need two files per platform:
+Copy these two files to the lib folder:

 * redistributable_bin/win64/steam_api64.dll
 * sdkencryptedappticket from public/steam/lib e.g. public/steam/lib/win64/sdkencryptedappticket64.dll